oatlog/oatlog/doc/report/main.typ

 done in practice for the simple reason that doing so would result in excessively long compile times -- each pass processes the entire program in at least linear time and there are hundreds of passes.

-Optimization to a fixed point is made possible by peephole rewriting, which takes the optimization pass architecture and makes it incremental.
+Optimization to a fixed point is made possible by peephole optimization @son, which takes the optimization pass architecture and makes it incremental.
 Rather than passes (re)processing the entire program, a data structure directs them towards the parts of the program that have been changed.
 In practice this requires two things: a program representation with a useful notion of locality and phrasing the optimizations as local rewrites on this representation.

-Such program representations #footnote[Sea of Nodes @son is a compiler IR design that represents both data flow and control flow as expressions with no side effects, making it especially suited to peephole rewriting.] are usually trees or (directed acyclic) graphs (DAGs), with representations typically enforcing single static assignment (SSA), i.e. that variables are written to exactly once. @fig_intro_peephole_ir shows the program fragment of @fig_intro_compiler_passes represented in such an intermediate representation (IR).
+Such program representations #footnote[For example, Sea of Nodes @son is a compiler IR design that represents both data flow and control flow as expressions with no side effects, making it especially suited to peephole optimization.] are usually trees, directed acyclig graphs (DAGs) or general graphs, with representations typically enforcing single static assignment (SSA), i.e. that variables are written to exactly once. @fig_intro_peephole_ir shows the program fragment of
+@fig_intro_compiler_passes represented in such an intermediate representation (IR).
 It is crucial that the IR is designed in such a way that its optimizations become local, for if optimizations need to mutate large sections of the IR or if the applicability of optimizations depend on non-local properties, then incremental processing becomes impossible.
-This is why a linear list of instructions is an unsatisfactory IR for peephole rewriting -- the definition and usage of a variable must not be far away from each other and optimizations cannot lead to unnecessary mutation, such as shifting line numbers around or similar.
-If everything works out, peephole rewriting in some sense decreases the time complexity of optimization from $O("program size" dot "applied rewrites")$ to $O("program size"
+This is why a linear list of instructions is an unsatisfactory IR for peephole optimization -- the definition and usage of a variable must not be far away from each other and optimizations cannot lead to unnecessary mutation, such as shifting line numbers around or similar.
+If everything works out, peephole optimization in some sense decreases the time complexity of optimization from
-+ "applied rewrites")$.
+$O("program size" dot "applied rewrites")$ to $O("program size" + "applied rewrites")$, as every applied rewrite creates new work only in its constant-sized neighborhood rather than anywhere in the program.

 #figure(
   image("../figures/peephole_example.svg", fit: "contain", width: 50%),
   caption: [Representing the program fragment of @fig_intro_compiler_passes in an IR suitable for
-    peephole rewriting.
+    peephole optimization.
 The IR is illustrative and simplified compared to real designs.],
   placement: auto,
 ) <fig_intro_peephole_ir>

-From a pure software organization perspective, the optimization passes (or now rather rewrite rules) must declare their inputs in sufficient detail that the peephole rewriting engine can dispatch them to parts of the program where optimizations are possible.
+From a pure software organization perspective, the optimization passes (or now rather rewrite rules) must declare their inputs in sufficient detail that the peephole engine can dispatch them to parts of the program where optimizations are possible.
 For example, a constant folding rewrite rule may watch for substructures `<lhs> + <rhs>` where `<lhs>` and `<rhs>` themselves are constant.
-This rule input declaration interface takes the form of a syntactic pattern over terms in the IR, which the peephole rewriting engine is able to incrementally resolve into a set of candidate locations.
+This rule input declaration interface takes the form of a syntactic pattern over terms in the IR, which the peephole engine is able to incrementally resolve into a set of candidate locations.
 Once a pattern match is found, some rewrite rules may need to run arbitrary logic to figure out whether their optimizations are applicable and how to modify the program, but other rewrite rules may directly specify a syntactic rewrite performing the optimization.
 In this latter case we have a purely syntactic rewrite rule, such as `Add(Const(a), Const(b)) => Const(a+b)` or `Add(Mul(a,b), Mul(a,c)) => Mul(a, Add(b,c))`, which not only are easy to state but also easier to reason about than ad-hoc passes, expressed in possibly very many lines of code.

-In summary, peephole rewriting has fundamental advantages over an optimization pass architecture while still serving as an approach to modularize the compiler implementation.
+In summary, peephole optimization has fundamental advantages over an optimization pass architecture while still serving as an approach to modularize the compiler implementation.
 Peephole rewriting optimizes to a fixed point, never leaving obvious further optimizations on the table.
 It does this incrementally, requiring significantly less computation than an optimization pass architecture.
 Finally, it specifies many optimizations as syntactic rewrite rules, which are easier than passes to formally reason about when for example proving the correctness of optimizations.

-However, peephole rewriting does not avoid the second part of the phase ordering problem: destructive rewrites are still order-dependent in the face of multiple potentially good but mutually incompatible rewrites.
+However, peephole optimization does not avoid the second part of the phase ordering problem: destructive rewrites are still order-dependent in the face of multiple potentially good but mutually incompatible rewrites.
 Since one rewrite can unlock other beneficial rewrites later, one cannot select them greedily.
 This could be handled with a slow backtracking search or with heuristics, with most compilers doing the latter.
-But there is a third approach, using equality saturation and e-graphs, that can be used to augment peephole rewriting to make it nondestructive.
+However, there is a third approach -- using equality saturation and e-graphs -- that can be used to augment peephole optimization to make it nondestructive.

 == Equality saturation and e-graphs

 E-graphs @oldegraph are data structures for rewriting that allow multiple representations of a value, committing to one only after all rewrites have been searched.
-The representations are stored simultaneously and, since there is no backtracking there is no duplicated post-branch work.
+The representations are stored simultaneously and, since there is no backtracking, there is no duplicated post-branch work.

 The trick that allows e-graphs to compactly represent an exponential number of equivalent expressions is that operators take equivalence classes as inputs instead of individual expressions.